dannyclark77/full-stack-project/README.md

 - Change team requirements from only one player_id per user_id to one player_id
 per team_name
 - Require team_name with post request
+- Property on model to say completed - after_save method in ruby - not creating circular dependency